 The stadium features a retractable roof, only the second stadium of its kind in Europe and the largest football stadium in the world of its capacity with this feature.

-Cardiff have also twice won the honour of European City of Sport, winning in both 2009 and 2014.
+Cardiff has also twice won the honour of European City of Sport, winning in both 2009 and 2014.

-Many famous stars boast Cardiff as their birthplace.
+A unique part of Cardiff’s cities history is the many famous stars that boast Cardiff as their birthplace.
 Popstars such as Charlotte Church and Shirley Bassey, as well as composer Ivor Novello, sports athletes Ryan Giggs and Gareth Bale, comedian Griff Rhys-Jones and broadcaster John Humphrys all hail from Cardiff.

 6. Oldest Record Shop in the World

-Surprisingly, Cardiff is home to the World’s oldest record store, Spiller’s Records which was established all the way back 1894!
+Surprisingly, Cardiff is home to the World’s oldest record store, Spiller’s Records is one of Cardiff’s most beloved famous landmarks that was established all the way back in 1894!
 Lucky for you, Spillers is only a 5-minute walk from Clayton Hotel Cardiff, located in the historic Morgan’s Arcade.